 The purpose of assessment is to ensure that you achieve the learning outcomes of each module.
 Learning outcomes are statements that specify what you will know or be able to do as a result of a learning activity.
-Assessment types will include practical, continual assessment, reports, group activities and exams.

 It is important that you familiarise yourself with the format and number of assessments, assessment weighting, and due dates.
 These are published in the Module Guide which is available on Moodle.
 An Assessment Brief is also published for each individual piece of continuous assessment.
 This will give details on the format, weighting, and due date, as well as set out what task you are required to complete in the assignment.
 It also gives the marking scheme for each assignment, and you should use this to guide your completion of the assignment.